-- Changes to apprenticeship funding are still being rolled out and will continue to affect the amounts of funding the College receives from government and employers. - The introduction of T levels could result in significant changes and the full details of this are still awaited - Funding for FY22 and beyond appears likely to increase modestly with an improved funding rate as well as more specific funding initiatives - The high costs of Covid 19 and the effect of Brexit upon the economy may impact adversely on the level of FE funding in the future
+- The Skills White Paper suggests that FE funding is now a higher priority for Government although there is a danger that many new initiatives will prove an extra burden upon colleges. - The continuing roll out of T levels could result in significant changes as the funding landscape is rationalised. - Funding levels for FY23 and beyond appear likely to increase modestly with an improved funding rate as well as more specific funding initiatives - The high costs of Covid 19, the continuing impact of Brexit and the problems of supply chains and energy costs upon the economy may impact adversely on the level of FE funding in the future